-- Establish organizational and operational controls commensurate with, among others, the nature and complexity of the business of the Company and its culture, volume, size and complexity of transactions; degree of risks involved, degree of centralization and delegation of authority; extent and effectiveness of information technology; and extent of regulatory compliance; - Ensure that an independent audit mechanism is in place to monitor the adequacy and effectiveness of the Company's governance, operations and information systems, including the reliability and integrity of financial and operational information, the effectiveness and efficiency of operations, the safeguarding of The Executive Director is assets, and compliance with laws, rules, regulations and contracts.
-The Board is accountable In addition to the Accountabilities accountable to all the shareholders of the Company as he is in charge of the day to day operations of the Company. to the shareholders and stakeholders and should thus, ensure that they are provided with an adequate assessment of the Company's business condition, position and prospects through the accountabilities of Non- Executive Directors, Independent Directors are also expected to ensure that their independence is maintained. filing of reports required by law and regulators.
-The Board should also ensure that they are informed of important developments in the Company.
-They are likewise, expected to as much as possible attend the meetings of the Board and Board Committee meetings to promote transparency.
-Deliverables Improved shareholder value Improved shareholder value Improved shareholder value
+Establish organizational and operational controls commensurate among with, others, the nature and complexity the business of the Company and its culture, volume, size and complexity of transactions; degree of risks involved, degree of centralization

+T 1

+and delegation of authority; extent and

+effectiveness of information

+technology; and

+extent of

+regulatory

+compliance;

+Ensure that an

+independent

+audit

+mechanism is in

+place to monitor the

+monitor the adequacy and

+effectiveness of

+the Company's

+governance,

+operations and

+information

+systems,

+including the

+reliability and

+integrity of

+financial and

+operational information,

+the

+effectiveness

+and efficiency

+of operations,

+the

+safeguarding of

+assets, and

+compliance

+with laws, rules,

+regulations and

+The Executive Director is contracts.
+The Board is accountable In addition to the

+accountable to all the to the shareholders and In addition to the accountabilities of Non-

+shareholders of the stakeholders and should Executive Directors,

+Company as he is in thus, ensure that they Independent Directors

+charge of the day to day are provided with an are also expected to

+operations of the adequate assessment of ensure that their

+Accountabilities Company. the Company's business independence is

+, lecountubilities condition, position and maintained.

+prospects through the

+filing of reports required They are likewise,

+by law and regulators.
+The Board should also expected to as much as possible attend the

+ensure that they are meetings of the Board

+informed of important and Board Committee

+1 January of important